-In addition to my dissertation and first book project, some of my other key research interests and past projects include:
+In addition to my first book project, some of my other key research interests and past projects include:

 Asian American history and Asian American agricultural history, particularly Japanese diasporic and transpacific networks in early twentieth-century Californian floriculture